Endogen/tgbf2/plg/README.md

-Add info about how to write a plugin and describe the plugin properties and methods
+- Add info about how to write a plugin and describe the plugin properties and methods
+- Add example code to show how to handle SQLite